What I Learned Building Google’s Web Frameworks

 A challenge and an opportunity was the diversity of sites and pages we were creating.
 Yes, there had been a core Google identity, and Google was just working on a corporate style guide (the UX organization led by Irene was on this piece)—but many of our sites, at least elements thereon, were unique.
 This uniqueness was one reason why there was no solid technical foundation yet, and I started developing the first Google HTML/CSS framework: Go (it preceded the programming language, whose team missed the naming conflict).

-Go has been special, and I hope I manage to explain how so that this doesn’t just come off as a pat on my own back.
+Go is special, and I hope I manage to explain how so that this doesn’t just come off as a pat on my own back.
 Go is, and even in minified fashion you get an impression, a very compact framework.
 That’s by design.
 But how has it been designed, and why?
 That’s why we need to look at Google’s particular landscape for websites again—a look that is indeed compulsory when it comes to designing (and also using) frameworks.

-Said landscape consisted of a distributed team—the Webmaster Team—with a diverse set of clients, ranging from Corporate Communications to Legal to Marketing, producing a large number of very different localized—up to 40, sometimes 50 languages—websites.
+Said landscape consisted of a distributed team—the Webmaster Team—with a diverse set of clients, ranging from Google’s Corporate Communications to Legal to Marketing, producing a large number of very different localized—up to 40, sometimes 50 languages—websites.
 That made for uniqueness.
 At the same time, all this work happened under the umbrella of Google, that is, some things design were shared by all pages.

 Now, you get an idea that this shared piece was perhaps small, and that that, and not the vast number of differences, made for a central piece in Go’s vision: Go was not to aim to cover “everything” we did but work well at the base.
 Find and reflect the lowest common denominator, that was the idea.

 The next principle behind Go was simplicity, for that simplicity promised lucrative returns: For one, simplicity makes for a great many great technical benefits, from increased speed to improved maintainability.
 For another, simplicity makes for great developer usability including, something well relevant for the work on Go, a better chance of adoption.